mvofreire/bunny/README.md

 # Bunny test

-I'm very happy for doing this test, because i could apply some ideas and techniques of microservices.
+I'm very happy for doing this test, because I could apply some ideas and techniques of microservices.
 The diagram of this architecture is on the file `/diagram.pdf`

 ## Requirements